-Mr. Lee previously entered into an offer letter with Ghost Management Group, LLC, dated February 5, 2019.
-Pursuant to the terms of the offer letter, Mr. Lee's current annual base salary is \$500,000.
-Mr. Lee also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.
+Mr. Francis entered into an offer of continued employment with Ghost Management Group, LLC, dated August 15, 2023, reflecting his continued service as our Executive Chair.
+Pursuant to the terms of the offer letter, Mr. Francis' annual base salary is \$1,020,000, and he received a signing bonus of \$700,000.
+Mr. Francis also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.